opencb/opencga/docs/data-models/cohort.md

 | **internal**<br>*[CohortInternal](https://docs.opencga.opencb.org/data-models/cohort#cohortinternal)* <br> | <p>Internal field to manage the object.</p> |
 | **attributes**<br>*Map<String,Object>* <br> | <p>You can use this field to store any other information, keep in mind this is not indexed so you cannot search by attributes.</p> |

-### Status
-You can find the Java code [here](https://github.com/opencb/biodata/tree/develop/biodata-models/src/main/java/org/opencb/biodata/models/common/Status.java).

 ### CohortInternal
-You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-153/opencga-core/src/main/java/org/opencb/opencga/core/models/cohort/CohortInternal.java).
+You can find the Java code [here](https://github.com/opencb/opencga/tree/TASK-665/opencga-core/src/main/java/org/opencb/opencga/core/models/cohort/CohortInternal.java).

 | Field | Description |
 | :---  | :--- |